mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 ssh ${dl_user}@${dl_host} "sudo /sbin/shutdown -c"
 ```

 The next important step is to make sure that the server is available, by iterating over a simple loop/sleep cycle.
-My personal deeplearning machine sometimes takes a few minutes to connect
+This is due to my personal deeplearning machine sometimes taking a few minutes to connect
-to the network when it's first turned on, so I wanted the script to be be sure the machine is actually offline prior to continuing.
+to the network when it's first turned on, so I needed to wait in case the script was started while the server was still standing itself up.

 ```bash
 # Generate results directory, and populate with the current run_X folder